appbaseio/Docs/content/docs/reactivesearch/v4/overview/reactivebase.md

 |------|----------|
 |  `Object` |   Yes   |

 endpoint prop provides the ability to query a user-defined backend service for ReactiveBase and its children components.
 This service is typically a ReactiveSearch backend pipeline or any other API handler that works with the ReactiveSearch API references.
-This property works only when `enableAppbase` is set to `true`.

 Accepts the following properties:
 - url `String` [Required]
     URL where the data cluster is hosted.